mojowen/SoundOff/readme.md

  * Sunlight's Open Congress
  * Twitter

 Currently in development - check [the website](http://soundoffatcongress.org) for our current progress.

-Issues / Features tracked in github:
+[Issues / Features tracked in github](/issues)

+## Standing It Up

+You'll want to run `rake db:seed` after the usual (`bundle install; rake db:migrate`) to seed the database with representatives.

+## Deploying

+`rake deploy` is a useful tool to pre generate all of the SoundOff's assets, commit them to a throwaway branch, and deploy that branch to Heroku.